 The best outdoor experiences start with a great plan.
 When it comes to camping a little advanced planning can go a long way toward ensuring your trip is a success.
-If you’re a first time camping the entire process may seem a little overwhelming, but it doesn’t have to be if you take things step-by-step.
+If it's your first time camping, the entire process may seem a little overwhelming, but it doesn’t have to be if you take things step-by-step.
 Planning is actually half of the fun!
 Here’s everything you need to consider when planning a camping trip, including how to decide when and where to go.

 When you begin to plan a camping trip, timing is the first thing to consider.
 The weather and season have a huge impact on every other aspect of your camping trip, from your destination to what you need to pack.
 Whether it’s wet, cold, or sweltering hot, weather extremes can lead to a very unpleasant trip.

 So, when’s the best season to camp?
 It depends.
 Places like Olympic National Park get 150 inches of rain each year, with few rain-free days in the spring.
 On the other hand, Joshua Tree National Park, and Death Valley National Park are located in the Southwest Dessert.
 The weather is quite pleasant at both parks in springtime but is miserable during the summer when temps hit the triple digits.

 The season can affect your trip in other ways, too.
 If you’re planning your trip in the summertime, you’ll want to keep in mind that many popular camping destinations are super crowded whenever kids are off school.
 If you’re looking for a quiet, peaceful trip, consider timing your getaway in the offseason.

 Check out websites like Recreation.gov, Reserve America and Hipcamp to find weather conditions and reviews for hundreds of campgrounds throughout the US.
 Be sure to consider free days at National Parks if you want to save a little money.
 Everyone’s priorities are different, so plan your trip according to what’s most important to you.